 Professional, Caring and Knowledgeable Tutors.

 We have the most fantastic, caring and professional tutors!
-Each tutor establishes a professional relationship a tutor for Beyond the Classroom as a result of a multi-level hiring process.
+Each tutor establishes a professional relationship as tutor for Beyond the Classroom as a result of a multi-level contract process.
 Tutors are selected based on their educational background, experience with children and their passion for teaching.
+They are also required to have a recent criminal record check with a vulnerable sector screening.

 Learn more about some of our amazing tutors.